-Depending on the severity of the burn and the age of the patient, a burn injury survivor may require – or may elect – several different types of surgeries.
-Some surgeries occur almost immediately after the burn incident, whereas other types of surgeries come into play down the road during rehabilitation.
+Depending on the severity of the burn and the age of the patient, a burn injury survivor may require – or may elect – several different types of reconstructive surgery for burns.
+These surgeries may be performed by plastic surgeons who are specially trained in the treatment of burn injuries.
+Some types of burn surgery occur almost immediately after the burn incident, whereas other types of surgeries come into play down the road during rehabilitation.

 Sadly, children with serious burn injuries often face the most surgeries of all types of burn victims.
 Because they are still growing, they require surgeries to correct scarring and allow for proper growth throughout their lives.